MSc MarketingSouthwark Campus

 Why Marketing at LSBU?

-- Top 2 for satisfaction with course in Business, Management and Marketing among London universities (Guardian University League Tables 2019).
+- Top 3 for research intensity in Marketing among London Modern universities (Complete University Guide 2021).

 - Guest lectures from key figures in industry add a new and modern twist to our teaching.

 - Modules accredited by the Chartered Institute of Marketing, providing exemptions for professional qualifications.